Making Your Own Healing Herbal Teas Is a Game Changer—Here's What You Need to Know

 Why You Should Make Your Own Healing Herbal Tea

-There's a kind of alchemy present during medicinal tea-making, as the elemental forces of fire, water, and plant life come together.
+There's a kind of alchemy present when you make a medicinal tea, as the elemental forces of fire, water, and plant life come together.
 You concoct a blend of roots and leaves, flowers and seeds, pour boiling water over the herbs and watch them steam and simmer.
 You breathe in the sharply scented plant oils and taste the potent brew, trusting it will ease what ails you.
-When you make -- rather than simply take -- your remedies, the very act is medicinal in itself.
+When you make— rather than simply take—your remedies, the very act is medicinal in itself.